nemethmik/gettingstartedwithangular-mystore/README.md

 ### Generating product-details Component
 The accompanying video explains all details [Angular Getting Started 08 - Product Details with Material Card and Routes](https://youtu.be/ueJXIQkHh9k)
 - Create the component **npm run ng generate component product-details** and for the sake of making the code less cluttered, since this is just a small demo application, I moved the generated TS file to the app folder from its original subfolder, and then I moved all the componnets to the app folder.
-This way I mage a flat folder structure.
-The *--flat* option with component generation will not prevent the CLI to generate a subfolder under app for the component.
-For generating services it works fine.
+This way I made a flat folder structure.
+The *--flat* option could also be used after an extra -- parameter like so **npm run ng generate component product-details -- --flat** This is a limitation of not using the global ng CLI, tools.
 - I created *appconstantsandtypes.ts* to make compiler-guaranteed safe route name and parameter references.
     - I relocated the *Product* type definition from *products.ts* demo data into this file.
 - I defined a route for this new *ProductDetailsComponent* in app.module.ts and I rearranged the path definitions